keesiemeijer/wp-local-version/README.md

 # Keep the wp-content folder backup after successfully installing a new WordPress version.
 #
-# Set it to false to remove the backup after a new WP install.
+# Set it to true to keep the backup after a new WP install.
+Default false
 # (It is only removed if rsync returns with a successful exit status)
 readonly KEEP_WP_CONTENT_BACKUP=false